JasonMcGee0715/storytime/storytime_docs/storyContext.md

 - Social implications of power use (Chaos Effect)
 - Consequences of attempting to control/restrict power
 - Balance between individual ability and collective good
+- Bloodline inheritance and its varying strengths
+- Role of physical catalysts in accessing magic
+- Energy management and recovery requirements
+- Impact of observer presence on magical stability

 ### Preservation vs. Progress
 - Dangers of extreme preservation efforts